Insprill/custom-join-messages/README.md

 ### Snapshots
 Like living on the edge?
-Builds from the latest commit can be downloaded via the [Snapshot Hangar channel][hangar-versions-url] or [GitHub Actions][github-actions-url].
+Builds from the latest commit can be downloaded via the [Snapshot Hangar channel][hangar-versions-url] or from [GitHub Actions][github-actions-url].